The Toro Company research snapshot

 TTC AI Trading Strategy Framework

 The TTC AI trading strategy below is a rules-based research framework, not personalized advice.
-It connects price action to Professional bookings, Residential demand, gross margin, AMP savings, Tornado integration, cash flow, debt, and shareholder returns.
+It connects price action to Professional bookings, Residential demand, gross margin, AMP savings, Tornado integration, the November 1 CEO transition, cash flow, debt, and shareholder returns.

 Trend-following setup

-Look for TTC to hold the $92 to $93 support band and reclaim $97 to $100 with improving volume, while the company maintains its raised fiscal 2026 sales and adjusted EPS guidance.
+Look for TTC to reclaim the $93 to $95 zone and hold the $88 to $90 support band with improving volume, while the company maintains its raised fiscal 2026 sales and adjusted EPS guidance.

-Reduce confidence after a sustained close below $92, especially if the move is accompanied by weaker Professional demand, lower guidance, or margin pressure.
+Reduce confidence after a sustained close below $88, especially if the move is accompanied by weaker Professional demand, lower guidance, margin pressure, or signs that the CEO transition is distracting execution.

 Mean-reversion setup

-If TTC tests the $86 to $92 area without a new thesis break, compare the price with updated EPS, free cash flow, debt, Residential margins, and the evidence that Professional growth is durable.
+If TTC tests the $88 to $92 area without a new thesis break, compare the price with updated EPS, free cash flow, debt, Residential margins, AMP progress, and the evidence that Professional growth is durable.

 Do not assume a lower quote is cheap if weather, tariffs, channel inventory, or an acquisition impairment is weakening the underlying earnings power.